JanuaryLabs/website/pages/learn/essentials/workflow.md

 });
 ```

-Each extension have its own set of functions, you can find set of exported function in its documention. for more information about workflow execution, you can check the [Workflow Execution](/docs/execute) sections.
+Each extension have its own set of functions, you can find set of exported function in its documentation. for more information about workflow execution, you can check the [Workflow Execution](/docs/execute) sections.

 ### What is a tag?